Aranđelovac: Pavilion of Prince Miloš

 In 1907 the Pavilion of Prince Miloš was built atop one of the oldest discovered springs.
-The pavilion was projected by architect Branko Tanazević and was the one of the first buildings in Serbia made with reinforced concrete.
+The pavilion was projected by architect Branko Tanazević and was one of the first buildings in Serbia made with reinforced concrete.
 It was built in the Vienna Secession style and consisted of three sections.
 The mineral water spring was in the central part, bottling facility was in the northern wing, while there was a pastry shop in the southern wing.
 The southern wing was originally a veranda with a colonnade.
 Later, it was walled in order to enlarge the indoors of the building, and to mimic the opposing, northern wing.

 In the mid-1960s, the pavilion was adapted into an art gallery.
 After the pavilion was damaged during the 2014 Southeast Europe floods it was renovated from September 2015 to June 2016.
 The aim of the project was not just the reconstruction and moist and water protection, but the restoration of the original appearance of the edifice.
 As no original plans survived, the object was re-measured and the old postcards were used.
 During the reconstruction of the floor, the original staircase with the ceramic tiles was discovered.
 It leads to the original bottling location, as all the springs used to be 1.5 to 2 m below the surface.
 Today they are all on the ground level.
 The old staircase, not being included in the project as no one knew about it, was covered again.
 The southern wing was restored to the original veranda look, but it was glassed with transparent glass.
 The mineral water is still available in the central part, only now it is conducted from all neighboring springs.
 Southern wing still hosts the gallery and a small museum of Bukovička Banja.
 The reconstruction project was awarded the 2018 Europa Nostra Award, European Union prize for cultural heritage.

 Park

-The beautiful park of Bukovička Banja Spa shares the popularity with Aranđelovac mineral water.
+The park of Bukovička Banja shares the popularity with Aranđelovac mineral water.
 It encompasses the area of 21.5 ha with the permanent exhibition of marble figures of the most eminent domestic (ex-Yugoslavian) and foreign authors, a product of the 30-year tradition of the festival Mermer i zvuci.
 All the events take place in the summer open scene in the park, or in the Sala Kneževa, in the Staro Zdanje hotel.
 This 150-year-old hotel is situated in the park itself, and its original purpose was the summer residence for the Obrenović dynasty.
 The Pavilion of Prince Miloš and several mineral water springs are also situated in the park.
 The mineral water is used in the Spa together with clay from the local area in curing diseases of the gastrointestinal system, the liver and the biliary system, respiratory diseases, and locomotor organs.
 The flag-bearer of the tourism in the town, the luxurious hotel and spa resort Izvor is located adjacent to the park.
 In addition to accommodation for its guests, the hotel offers congress, spa and wellness services.